Thomas-Holland-Study/Essays/README.md

 - Essays and long-form writing based on this

 What this is not:
-- All correct - I try to make it accurate but it might be wrong (if you spot an error please let me know)
+- All correct - I try to make it accurate, but it might be wrong (if you spot an error, please let me know)
 - Well-sorted or specific - this covers everything I studied from 2nd year onwards and all mixed up

 What I studied: